 - Periodical services

-The $1.9 million construction and renovation is set to be completed in late February 2014.
+The $1.9 million construction and renovation is set to be completed in May 2014.
 The library will remain open throughout the construction process with various resources being relocated for continuous access.